-Randy, chair of our department (2000-2010 and 2018-present), currently teaches modern physics, upper-level experimental physics, and astronomy.
+Randy, former of our department (2000-2010 and 2018-2020), currently teaches modern physics, upper-level experimental physics, and astronomy.
 In the past he has taught in the UNC Asheville Masters of Liberal Arts Program.
 His research interests include the microwave spectra of molecules found in the Earth's atmosphere and the interstellar medium.
 He received the UNC Asheville Distinguished Teacher Award in 1992 and the National Society of Physics Students Outstanding Chapter Advisor Award in 2015.

 - Ph.D., Duke University, 1986